-Use a paperclip to keep your Cover Sheet; one-page, single-spaced Proposal; and Recommendation together.
+Use a paperclip to keep your Cover Sheet, Proposal, and Recommendation together.
 DO NOT STAPLE.
 The Cover Sheet and Recommendation will be separated from the proposal.

 Cover Sheet:

 Your Name

 Title of Award Proposal

 Category and Short Descriptor of Award (to be repeated on each page of the proposal)

 Amount of Award \$ Requested

 Project Start and End Date